A good pool sanitizer is essential to a healthy, safe swimming pool

 - pH: 11.8 – 12.0 (strongly alkaline)

 Pros: Cal Hypo is an incredible pool sanitizer, and gives the added benefit of calcium to your water.
 Particularly for pools with plaster surfaces, cal hypo helps saturate the water with calcium to reduce the risk of etching.
 Measure calcium in the fill water and plug it into the an LSI dosing calculator.
 You will find that higher calcium not only increases the LSI score, but also buffers pH in the same manner as total alkalinity.
-After all, total alkalinity is just a combination of calcium carbonates and bicarbonates.
+After all, total alkalinity is just a combination of carbonates, bicarbonates and hydroxides.
 Calcium hydroxide, the secondary byproduct of cal hypo (after HOCl) is the same compound that leeches out of plaster during the curing process, known as plaster dust.

 Cons: Cal Hypo comes in the form of powder or tabs; tabs require a feeder to be introduced to the water.
 These feeders tend to get clogged with calcium and organic waste buildup, sometimes referred to as “chalking”.
 The bigger issue with cal hypo, however, is its volatility.
-It is a fire hazard, and when it is near certain chemicals (other types of chlorine, for example), it can spontaneously combust.
+It is a very strong oxidizer and fire hazard, and when it is near certain chemicals (other types of chlorine, for example), it can spontaneously combust.
 Never, and we repeat, never put any other type of chlorine in a cal hypo feeder.

 Warning: Even introducing cal hypo directly to organics (body oils, ammonia, human sweat) can cause a fire.
 Always use gloves and protective equipment when handling it, and keep it safely stored.

 3. Lithium Hypo (lithium hypochlorite)

 - Byproducts in pool water: hypochlorous acid (HOCl) + lithium (Li+) + hydroxide (OH-)